walaj/SeqLib/README.md

 SeqLib also has support for storing and manipulating genomic intervals via ``GenomicRegion`` and ``GenomicRegionCollection``.
 It uses an [interval tree][int] (provided by Erik Garrison @ekg) to provide for rapid interval queries.

 SeqLib is built to be extendable.
-See [Variant Bam][var] for examples of how to take advantage of C++ class extensions to build off of the SeqLib base functionality.
+See [VariantBam][var] for examples of how to take advantage of C++ class extensions to build off of the SeqLib base functionality.

 Memory management